 There were the days when publishers and advertisers depend completely on Google for ad monetization.
-However, Google’s dominance was interrupted when header bidding steps into the market.
-Because of header bidding, the publishers were able to sell their ad impressions to the highest bidder and the advertisers were able to buy premium inventory and target audience in a more optimal way.
+However, Google’s dominance was interrupted when header bidding step into the market.
+Because of header bidding the publishers were able to sell their ad impressions to the highest bidder and the advertisers were able to buy premium inventory and target audience in a more optimal way.
 This means a win-win situation.

 In response to the header bidding, Google introduced Open Bidding.
-Both bidding ways look similar and provide the same results (i.e. provide publishers to sell their inventory to the highest bidder in real-time).
+Both bidding ways look similar and provide same results (i.e. provide publishers to sell their inventory to highest bidder in real-time).
 But both are different though.
-In this blog, we will discuss header bidding and Google open bidding and which one is the best for publishers.
+In this blog, we will discuss about header bidding and Google open bidding, their differences and which one is the best for publishers.

 Google Open Bidding

 Google open bidding also known as exchange bidding is a unified auction which allows other exchanges to compete with AdX within Google Ad Manager.
-The auction takes place on the server-side in open bidding.
+Auction takes place on the server side in open bidding.
 Google handle all the billing, reporting and payments.
 According to Google, they introduce open bidding to reduce the complexity of bidding procedure for publishers and advertisers.